 Foundation Strings I: $355 (all sites)

 Financial Aid & Scholarship Opportunities

 Limited financial aid is available to help defray the cost of JSYO tuition courtesy of the Jacksonville Symphony Guild, the Jacksonville Symphony Association and various other benefactors.
 Admission to JSYO is always based upon merit and never on a student’s ability to pay tuition.
 Financial assistance and payment plans are available, although tuition deposits are required.
-Tuition discounts are available for multiple siblings and Jacksonville Symphony musician families.
+Tuition discounts are available for multiple sibling participants and Jacksonville Symphony musician families.
 Contact Brian Ganan, Education & Community Engagement Manager for more information.